Eating healthy does not mean deprivation for your taste buds or a strain on your wallet!!

 - Use Greek yogurt in place of sour cream.
 It works great in dips and in my opinion is delicious topped on baked potatoes or with Mexican cuisine.

 - Start a Meatless Monday tradition.
 It will be good for your body and good for your wallet.
+Some of easy, family pleasing ones to start with are Creamy Taco Bake, Baked Rotini, or One Pot Macaroni and Cheese.

 These are quite a few tips.
 If you are overwhelmed, choose one or two to implement now and then bookmark this page to refer back to to add more healthy living tips into your life.